-- (i) RCKN in collaboration with NKDU is working with the 3 RCCs - (ii) RCKN has already provided support to Nakasedhere Disabled Group one of the 3 RCCs to manage 12 modern beehives - (iii) NAADS Farmers groups were formed to participate in the prioritized enterprises of Agriculture, improved livestock (cattle, pig, goat and local chicken) rearing and bee keeping.
-Some of these groups are working with NKDU (See Appendix I). - (iv) In 2004 NKDU implemented a Pilot School tree planting project in 4 schools and these have some woodland and interest to grow more trees. - (v) All RCC members have access to land - (vi) Labour and initial start-up cassava cuttings available in the community - (vii) There are 8 beekeeping groups owning a total of 256 bee hives (182 modern and 74 local bee hives) and beekeeping is one of the prioritized enterprises by the NAADS programme in Nkondo - (viii) Immeri Kyebajjatoobona Women group nursery school (mixed) - (ix) NKDU Iringa Health Centre II strategically located in a trading centre that has a weekly market. - (x) Amaranth seeds (See Nutritional content in Table 4)
+- (i) The District Local Government and the Subcounty local government have resources for development expenditure in various sectors.
+This is a source of funds which can be leveraged to support community development projects. - (ii) RCKN in collaboration with NKDU is working with the 3 RCCs - (iii) RCKN has already provided support to Nakasedhere Disabled Group one of the 3 RCCs to manage 12 modern beehives - (iv) NAADS Farmers groups were formed to participate in the prioritized enterprises of Agriculture, improved livestock (cattle, pig, goat and local chicken) rearing and bee keeping.
+Some of these groups are working with NKDU (See Appendix I). - (v) In 2004 NKDU implemented a Pilot School tree planting project in 4 schools and these have some woodland and interest to grow more trees. - (vi) All RCC members have access to land - (vii) Labour and initial start-up cassava cuttings available in the community - (viii) There are 8 beekeeping groups owning a total of 256 bee hives (182 modern and 74 local bee hives) and beekeeping is one of the prioritized enterprises by the NAADS programme in Nkondo

-(xi) Immeri Tukolerewalala Youth Group has an ox drawn cart (xii) Immeri Kyebajjatoobona Women's Group's ox plough, two oxen (xiii) Community has access to subsidized bicycles through NKDU with support from Bicycle Sponsorship (xiv) Three bicycle ambulances donated by NKDU (xv) Through NKDU network with Busoga Yaife and Meteorological Department poor farmers received free of charge 40 solar operated radios (xvi) NKDU is due to begin construction of the Multi-purpose hall to be utilised as a cheap training venue/resource centre for the community
+- (ix) Immeri Kyebajjatoobona Women group nursery school (mixed) - (x) NKDU Iringa Health Centre II strategically located in a trading centre that has a weekly market. - (xi) Amaranth seeds (See Nutritional content in Table 4) - (xii) Immeri Tukolerewalala Youth Group has an ox drawn cart - (xiii) Immeri Kyebajjatoobona Women's Group's ox plough, two oxen - (xiv) Community has access to subsidized bicycles through NKDU with support from Bicycle Sponsorship - (xv) Three bicycle ambulances donated by NKDU - (xvi) Through NKDU network with Busoga Yaife and Meteorological Department poor farmers received free of charge 40 solar operated radios - (xvii) NKDU is due to begin construction of the Multi-purpose hall to be utilised as a cheap training venue/resource centre for the community